 How do we make disciples?
 Well, we do this by reading, hearing, learning, and applying the Bible to our lives, worshipping God, and reaching out to our communities, and by doing all these things with one another.
 This is how Jesus’ earliest followers responded to His call to follow Him, and it is just as relevant today (see Acts 2).

 Outreach– Church is not about us.
 Jesus made this clear by how He lived – He was all about serving others.
 Part of our discipleship to Jesus, then, is in serving others, especially those who are marginalized by society.
-You can read more about how you can partner with us in reaching out here.

 The final part of Christ Church’s mission to unpack is our commitment to spread the Gospel.
 What is the Gospel?
 Put simply, “Gospel” means “good news.”
 These days, Christians are less and less associated with “good news.”
 Yet bringing Good News is central to being a disciple of Jesus (see the first thing Jesus is recorded as saying by Mark).
 As news, the Gospel is content, not some ethereal idea, but actual events grounded in history.
 Paul, one of Jesus’ earliest followers, put the good news this way:

 For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
 Then he appeared to James, then to all the apostles.
 Last of all, as to one untimely born, he appeared also to me.
 (1 Corinthians 15:3-8, emphasis added)